metalman3797/Cura-Dremel-Printer-Plugin/README.md

 # Cura-Dremel-3D20-Plugin

-**UPDATE July 12, 2018:** Cura has now included this plugin within their plugin browser.
-Users are encouraged to use the plugin browser to install & update this plugin
+**UPDATE July 12, 2018:** Cura has now included this plugin within the Cura plugin browser.
+Users are encouraged to use the built-in Cura toolbox browser to install & update this plugin

 https://github.com/timmehtimmeh/Cura-Dremel-3D20-Plugin/